-Does your child have a language disorder?
+Does your child have a language disorder or difficulty communicating?
 If so, they’re not alone.
 Approximately 8-9 percent of young children have some kind of speech or language disorder.

 One of the most common speech and language disorders a child may experience is an inability to pronounce the /r/ sound correctly.
-This particular speech impediment is known as rhotacism.
+This particular speech impediment is known as rhoticism.

 Variations of the /R/ Sound

 The “R” sound is a very challenging one.
 This has to do, in part, with the fact that there are so many different ways in which it can be pronounced.
 It all depends on that letters with which it’s combined.

 There are actually 32 different /r/ allophones (sounds) and 21 different /r/ phonemes (collections of sounds).

 Clearly, there’s a lot of room for error.